-Drapes will be available for sale to my and Terry Wildfong‘s students only.
+Drapes are available for sale to my and Terry Wildfong‘s students only.

 They have been harmonized with the original Sci\ART palettes and those from True Colour Australia.
 Instruction on how the drape sets are structured and intended to work together will be provided.

 The drapes are beautiful, interesting, amazing, and complex.
+The degree to which they are calibrated will reveal more information about your clients’ colouring than you can imagine.
 Like your computer, they can do more than you can, or at least, more than I can.
 The colours have been selected to do a lot of thinking for you.
 You’ll understand how to use them with our training and will grow into all that they will tell you.
 Terry consulted with me on the colours.
 We knew the strengths of the Sci\ART drapes and where they could be stronger.
 We wanted to create colour choices that would be unambiguous, very plastic in terms of how you choose to use them, provide you with abundant comparisons within the same colour family, and never repeat a single drape in any set.

-You will learn with my drapes, as I did with Terry’s.
-The transition was seamless.
+You will learn with my drapes and with the ones that will become yours.
+The transition is seamless.
+The history lesson and comparison will enrich your understanding of the evolution of PCA and your own drapes.
 Two months went by between training and having my own drapes, also a non-issue.
 My drapes have been expanded from the original Sci\ART sets to be very similar to the 12 Blueprints drapes.
 Each set differs slightly.
-You are welcome to unpack your own drapes while here and train with those.

 The cost for the Test Drape Collection is Canadian $3543.68.00 before tax or shipping.
 If you wish to take your drapes home with you, the Canadian HST of 13% is added ($460.68) since the physical transfer of the product occurred here.
 If you live in Canada, you can recover this tax as a business expense if the purchase was made once your business is registered with CRA or in the 30 days preceding the registration.